 With this recent change, you will no longer be able to buy traditional paper insurance from October onwards as a majority of policies will be issued in a digital format.

 In order to streamline all your insurance policies digitally, you will now require an e-Insurance Account, just like the Demat account does for shares and securities.
 It will prove to be a boon to bike riders as they will not have to carry the insurance papers with them.
 Rather, it’s not only about your bike insurance, your all insurance policies will be clubbed in one single e-Insurance account.

 As per the guidelines from IRDA, all insurance policies will be purchasable only in demat or dematerialized form.
-So, this means if you have bike insurance renewal due, you must open an e-insurance account to be able to renew your policy as per the 1st October deadline.
+So, this means if you have bike insurance renewal due, you must open an e-insurance account to be able to renew your two wheeler insurance policy as per the 1st October deadline.

 Similarly, your other insurance policies will also require an e-Insurance account depending on the total annual premium payable.
 It’s simple you can open an e-Insurance account with any regulated insurance repository free of cost.